 #TIL

-I did a nice quick review on the difference between var
+I did a nice quick review on the difference between var, and let, const:

 Var: